Corporate Governance

 Issuing notices of convening general meetings of shareholders early

-In principle, to allow sufficient time for full consideration of meeting
+In principle, to allow sufficient time for full

-resolutions while ensuring
+consideration of meeting resolutions while ensuring the

-general meetings of
+notices of convening general meetings of shareholders by

-shareholders by one day before the legal deadline.
+one day before the legal deadline.

-We also announce convocations of general meetings of shareholders on our website
+We also announce convocations of general meetings of

-and that of the
+shareholders on our website and that of the Tokyo Stock

-have enough time to consider the resolutions fully.
+consider the resolutions fully.

 Scheduling general meetings of shareholders to avoid dates when there are large numbers of such meetings held